No Ring-ing Endorsement

 Final Verdict on the Oura Ring

-I determine whether something I own was a good buy or not by asking myself one question:
+To decide whether or not something was a good buy, I ask myself one question:

-If I lose it, will I immediately buy another of the exact same or would I shop around for something else?
+If I lose it, would I get another of the exact same or would I shop around for something else?

-Compared to the benefits, the cost is minimal anyway.
+Compared to the benefits, the cost is minimal.
 Just like how it’s worth spending more on a good mattress, the same applies for the Oura ring sleep tracker.

-But if you’re willing to be proactive about improving your health—meaning you’re willing to put some conscious effort into figuring out and fixing what’s hurting your sleep—the Oura ring is a must.
+But if you’re willing to be proactive about improving your health—meaning you’re willing to put some conscious effort into figuring out and fixing what’s hurting your sleep—the Oura ring is the best tool out there.